Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Experiments

 \subsection{Comparison to the State of the Art}

 A comparison to the state of the art (SOTA) in generalizable person re-identification is shown in Table \ref{tab:sota}, where three datasets are used for training, and three others are used for testing.
 Note that, with MSMT17 as the training set, one setting is to use all images for training, regardless of its subset splits.
 This is denoted by MSMT17 (all).
-Several generalizable person re-identification methods published very recently are compared, including OSNet-IBN \cite{Zhou2019-OSNet}, OSNet-AIN \cite{zhou2021-osnet-ain}, MuDeep \cite{Qian2020-MuDeep}, SNR \cite{Jin2020-SNR}, QAConv \cite{Liao-ECCV2020-QAConv}, CBN \cite{Zhuang2020-CBN}, ADIN \cite{Yuan2020-ADIN}, and M$^3$L \cite{zhao2021learning}.
-From Table \ref{tab:sota}, it can be observed that the proposed QAConv-GS method significantly improves the previous SOTA.
-For example, with Market-1501 $\rightarrow$ CUHK03-NP, the Rank-1 and mAP are improved by 8.8\% and 9.0\%, respectively.
+Several generalizable person re-identification methods published recently are compared, including OSNet-IBN \cite{Zhou2019-OSNet}, OSNet-AIN \cite{zhou2021-osnet-ain}, MuDeep \cite{Qian2020-MuDeep}, SNR \cite{Jin2020-SNR}, QAConv \cite{Liao-ECCV2020-QAConv}, CBN \cite{Zhuang2020-CBN}, ADIN \cite{Yuan2020-ADIN}, and M$^3$L \cite{zhao2021learning}.
+Table \ref{tab:sota} shows that QAConv-GS significantly improves the previous SOTA.
+For example, with Market-1501 $\rightarrow$ CUHK03, the Rank-1 and mAP are improved by 8.8\% and 9.0\%, respectively.
 With Market-1501 $\rightarrow$ MSMT17, they are improved by 20.6\% and 7.7\%, respectively.
 With MSMT17 (all) $\rightarrow$ Market-1501, the improvements are 9.8\% for Rank-1 and 13.8\% for mAP.
-With RandPerson as the training data, the improvements on Market-1501 are 9.2\% for Rank-1 and 7\% for mAP, while the improvements on MSMT17 are 24\% for Rank-1 and 8.4\% for mAP.
+With RandPerson as the training data, the improvements on Market-1501 are 12\% for Rank-1 and 7.4\% for mAP, while the improvements on MSMT17 are 25.1\% for Rank-1 and 8.7\% for mAP.
 Though RandPerson is synthetic, the results show that models learned on it generalize quite well to real-world datasets, which confirms the findings in \cite{Wang2020-RandPerson}.